Wholesome Oatmeal Balls (No Peanut Butter or Nuts)

 Ingredients

-- 1 ½ cup whole, rolled oats (not instant)*
+- 1 ½ cup whole rolled oats, not instant

-- ½ cup unsweetened, flaked coconut
+- ½ cup unsweetened small flaked coconut

 - ½ cup ground flax seed

-- ⅛ teaspoon sea salt , or kosher salt
+- ⅛ teaspoon kosher salt

-- ½ cup sunflower butter, warmed to soften
+- ½ cup sunflower butter, warmed to soften if necessary

-- ¼ cup melted coconut oil
+- ¼ cup melted refined coconut oil

 - ¼ cup honey

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - ¼ cup mini chocolate chips, optional